PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/UseCases: Legal & Ethics.md

 __Use-case 1:  Check List for ethical & legal decision making__

+In this use-case, which is related to the __‘Sufficient'__ of ILO 3, you will be asked to create and fill in the Check List for ethical and legal inquiry of the project.

 __To solve this use-case, you will need to:__

 - [ ] Download DEDA and ALTAI frameworks.